-An easy fig jam, made on the stove, joins nutty manchego cheese as the filling for simple but elegant chicken breasts, part of our week-long series on fun ways to stuff chicken breast.
+An easy fig jam, made on the stove, joins nutty Manchego cheese as the filling for simple but elegant chicken breasts.
 Finished in a port wine pan sauce with garlic, a touch of grainy mustard and heavy cream, the results are luxurious.

 Stuffing chicken breast isn't tricky, but you do need to take precautions so the filling doesn't ooze out.
 The most effective technique involves butterflying the meat by cutting it nearly—but not all the way—in half, so that it opens like a book.